sred9/codeexamples.dev/content/bash-change-terminal-color/index.md

 ## Changing background color

-Similary, you can also background color of the echo text by using `setab`.
+Similary, you can also change background color of the echo text by using `setab`.

 The following example is printing `red background` with `yellow` text.